Monorail cabin, lost footage of Walt among Disney artifacts up for auction

-Some of the rarest Disney artifacts and park memorabilia will head to auction for the first time.
+(KTLA) – Some very rare Disney artifacts and park memorabilia will head to auction for the first time.

 The one-of-a-kind pieces belong to Jody Dailey and Kevin Kidney, two longtime Disney artists and Southern California residents.